Skip to main content

 Biography

 My research is situated where nutrition, the human microbiome and virome, and chronic disease epidemiology intersect.
-My program centers on three primary objectives: (1) elucidating the functional roles of the human microbiome and virome in chronic disease etiology, (2) developing personalized dietary strategies to enhance prevention efforts for cardiometabolic diseases and Alzheimer's dementia, and (3) characterizing the human virome and its dynamic interactions with the host and other microbiome components in longitudinal studies.
+My program centers on three primary objectives: (1) elucidating the functional roles of the human microbiome and virome in chronic disease etiology, (2) developing personalized strategies to enhance prevention efforts for cardiometabolic diseases and Alzheimer's dementia, and (3) characterizing the human virome and its dynamic interactions with the host and other microbiome components in longitudinal studies.

 Education and Training